The Wahoo KICKR offers all the data you could ever need from your turbo trainer, but at a price which may have your eyes watering.

 The Wahoo KICKR has an ever-growing list of compatible apps, making it one of the most comprehensive trainers available for compatible open source software.
 Apps and training websites like Zwift and Kinomap might cost extra on top of what is undoubtedly an expensive piece of training equipment, but they offer limitless potential for turbo training sessions.

 For £950, plus an extra £50 each for heart rate and cadence sensors (which you will really need if you’re serious about your training), it’s certainly a sizeable investment.
 As with all new technology though, you do pay the price to be at the forefront.
-Prices will inevitably tumble as competition heats up and high-tech gadgets become cheaper, but if you want the absolute best turbo trainer it’s possible to get.
+Prices will inevitably tumble as competition heats up and high-tech gadgets become cheaper, but if you want one of the best turbo trainers it’s possible to get…

 Visit the Wahoo website for more details.

 The Wahoo KICKR is a feature-packed turbo that will give you all the data you’ll ever need in your indoor training.
-However the price is eye-wateringly high, and we’re not sure if it’s entirely justified.
+However the price is eye-wateringly high and can only really be justified by those who take their indoor training very seriously